firdaus/temporal-python-sdk/README.md

-# Unofficial Python SDK for Temporal SDK
+# Unofficial Python SDK for the Temporal Workflow Engine

+## Status

+This should be considered EXPERIMENTAL at the moment.
+At the moment, all I can say is that the [test cases](https://gist.github.com/firdaus/4ec442f2c626122ad0c8d379a7ffd8bc) currently pass.
+I have not tested this for any real world use cases yet.

 ## Roadmap